Hawking radiation: Background

-Alternatively, using a set of infalling coordinates in general relativity, one can conceptualize the event horizon as the region beyond which space is infalling faster than the speed of light.
-(Although nothing can travel through space faster than light, space itself can infall at any speed.)
-Once matter is inside the event horizon, all of the matter inside falls inevitably into a gravitational singularity, a place of infinite curvature and zero size, leaving behind a warped spacetime devoid of any matter; a classical black hole is pure empty spacetime, and the simplest (nonrotating and uncharged) is characterized just by its mass and event horizon.
+Alternatively, using a set of infalling coordinates in general relativity, one can conceptualize the event horizon as the region beyond which space is falling faster than the speed of light.
+(Although nothing can travel through space faster than light, space itself can fall at any speed.)
+Once matter is inside the event horizon, all of the matter inside falls inevitably into a gravitational singularity, a place of infinite curvature and zero size, leaving behind a warped spacetime devoid of any matter; a classical black hole is pure empty spacetime, and the simplest (non-rotating and uncharged) is characterized just by its mass and event horizon.

 Discovery

-Diagram by Jacob Bekenstein of the entropy on a black hole’s event horizon.
+Diagram by Jacob Bekenstein of the entropy on a black hole's event horizon.

-In 1971 Soviet scientists Yakov Zeldovich and Alexei Starobinsky proposed that rotating black holes ought to create and emit particles, reasoning by analogy with electromagnetic spinning metal spheres.
+In 1971, Soviet physicsists Yakov Zeldovich and Alexei Starobinsky proposed that rotating black holes ought to create and emit particles, reasoning by analogy with electromagnetic spinning metal spheres.
+The process is now called Zeldovich amplification.
 In 1972, Jacob Bekenstein developed a theory and reported that the black holes should have an entropy proportional to their surface area.
 Initially Stephen Hawking argued against Bekenstein's theory, viewing black holes as a simple object with no entropy.
 After meeting Zeldovich in Moscow in 1973, Hawking put these two ideas together using his mixture of quantum field theory and general relativity.